 Here are 12 self-storage ideas to help you make the most of your unit and keep costs low.

 1. Declutter frequently.

 Decluttering is one of the best ways to help you keep control of your stuff.
-Try to get rid of things that haven't been used for six months, broken items, and things that don't make you happy anymore or take up space in your storage unit.
+Try to eliminate things that haven't been used for six months, broken items, and things that don't make you happy anymore or take up space in your storage unit.

-Facebook Marketplace is a great resource for connecting with others who may be interested in your unwanted items.
+Facebook Marketplace is an excellent resource for connecting with others who may be interested in your unwanted items.
 And since you can list items for sale at any time, it's a convenient way to declutter your home and make some extra cash.